asaranprasad/Crawler/README.md

 4. Tests.java       - Consists of tests to validate the crawler ouputs.
 ```

-The ./output/ folder consists of the outputs of the call
+The ./output/ folder consists of sample outputs of the call
 ```
 1. crawlBreadthFirst.txt - First 1000 urls from breadth first traversal.
 2. crawlDepthFirst.txt   - First 1000 urls from depth first traversal.